Sandoval Zinc Company

 As part of an expanded site inspection of the Sandoval Zinc Company, EPA asked residents for permission to test their property for lead.
 The purpose of the sampling was to find out how much and where pollutants may have moved from Sandoval Zinc into surrounding neighborhoods.
 Once permission was received, EPA sampled about 90 properties during a few week period in August 2010.
-For properties that show a level of lead that requires removal, EPA will take action to remove the lead-containing soil and replace it with clean soil.
+For the properties that showed a level of soil contaminant that required removal, EPA took action to remove the contaminated soil and replaced it with clean soil.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.